 I was also struck by Adam Kramer's unvarnished description of their motives.
 His response to the furore (provided by Hill in her blog) is, as she puts it, tone deaf.
 Kramer makes no attempt whatsoever at a serious scientific justification for this experiment:

 - "The reason we did this research is because we care about the emotional impact of Facebook and the people that use our product ...
 [We] were concerned that exposure to friends’ negativity might lead people to avoid visiting Facebook.

 That is, this large scale psychological experiment was simply for product development.

-Some apologists have, I hear, countered that social network feeds are manipulated all the time, notably by advertisers, to produce emotional responses.
+Some apologists for Facebook countered that social network feeds are manipulated all the time, notably by advertisers, to produce emotional responses.